-How Stephen and Ayesha Curry Have Defied the Basketball Couple Curse and Make Their Marriage Work
+Basketball Lives: How Stephen and Ayesha Curry Make Their Enviable Marriage Work

 Melissa Herwitt / E!
 Illustration

+This hasn't been Stephen Curry's ideal season professionally, but his personal life still couldn't be sweeter.

+When he and his wife of more than eight years, Ayesha Curry, got married, "I was 23; she was 22," the three-time NBA champion told Parents magazine in 2016.
+"But I knew I had found the right woman and I wanted to start a life with her."

-Considering all the Basketball Wives who are no longer, or never were, wives of basketball stars, and all the drama that seems to cling to NBA players' personal lives like so much lint, the heartwarming story of Steph Curry and his wife of almost seven years is one to be savored.
+Considering all the Basketball Wives who are no longer, or never were, wives of basketball stars, and all the drama that seems to cling to NBA players' personal lives like so much lint, the heartwarming story of Steph and Ayesha Curry is one to be savored.

-But let's get one thing straight first.
+So long as you get one thing straight first.

 "I don't like to call myself a basketball wife," Ayesha told ABC News' Robin Roberts in 2016.
 "I like to say I'm just a young woman who happened to marry somebody that ended up playing basketball.
 And for him, I don't think he would identify himself as a basketball player.
 He's a young man of God placed in a great position doing what he loves, playing basketball."

-When they got married, "I was 23; she was 22," Steph told Parents magazine in 2016.
-"But I knew I had found the right woman and I wanted to start a life with her."

-The couple met when they were just 14 and 15 and members of the same church youth group in Charlotte, N.C.
-But the future Golden State Warriors super-star was apparently too shy to ask Ayesha out—and she wasn't allowed to date in high school.
+The couple met when they were just 14 and 15, and members of the same church youth group in Charlotte, N.C.
+But the future Golden State Warriors superstar was apparently too shy to ask Ayesha out—and she wasn't allowed to date in high school.

 "We always laugh that we were both focused on God," Ayesha, whose family moved to Charlotte from Toronto when she was 14, told Parents.

-Steph, a son of former NBA player Dell Curry, went on to play basketball for Davidson College, where he was two-time Southern Conference Men's Player of the Year for 2007-'08 and 2008-'09 and appeared in three straight NCAA tournaments.
+Steph, a son of former NBA player Dell Curry and older brother of the Dallas Mavericks' Seth Curry, went on to play basketball for Davidson College, where he was a two-time Southern Conference Men's Player of the Year, for 2007-'08 and 2008-'09, and appeared in three straight NCAA tournaments.
 On a trip out to Los Angeles to attend the ESPYs in 2008, he and Ayesha—who'd moved west to pursue acting—reconnected.

 "That was just kinda fate right there, two kids from Charlotte, meeting again in L.A. on a whim," Steph said in 2016 on In Depth With Graham Bensinger.